MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/post-ti-indicator-windows-defender-advanced-threat-protection-new.md

 ## Response
-If successful, this method returns 200 - OK response code and the created / updated [Ti Indicator](ti-indicator-windows-defender-advanced-threat-protection-new.md) entity in the response body.
+- If successful, this method returns 200 - OK response code and the created / updated [Ti Indicator](ti-indicator-windows-defender-advanced-threat-protection-new.md) entity in the response body.
+- If not successful: this method return 400 - Bad Request / 409 - Conflict with the failure reason.
+Bad request usually indicates incorrect body and Conflict can happen if you try to submit a Ti Indicator with existing indicator value but with different Indicator type or Action.

 ## Example